Amma signs Faith Leaders’ Universal Declaration Against Slavery, Joining global faith leaders at Vatican Ceremony

 Archbishop Justin Welby commented, “Christians believe that the divine life was lived fully and uniquely in the flesh and blood of a human being, Jesus Christ, born through the willing co-operation of his mother Mary.
 And so we are bound to see every human being as part of the divine plan.
 This means that no human body can, in any circumstance, be simply an object to be traded, trafficked or enslaved.”

-Rabbi Dr. Abraham Skorka, Rector of the M.T.
+Rabbi Dr Abraham Skorka, Rector of the M.T.
 Meyer Latin-American Rabbinical Seminary, & Rabbi of the Benei Tikva Community, said, “The heroic coming out of slavery from Egypt is one of the essential parts of the Pentateuch, and one of its central messages is that courage and profound meaning inherent in being a free person.
 It is clear from the above that, in the biblical conception, enslaving an individual hurts the image of God lying inside every human- and only those individuals who can fully and profoundly be free can dignify the human condition for themselves and in God’s eyes.”

 The Most Ven.
-Datuk K. Sri Dhammaratana, the Chief High Priest of Malaysia, said, “Human Trafficking and slavery is so widespread that it is practiced in every part of the world at varying levels of intensity.
+Datuk K. Sri Dhammaratana, the Chief High Priest of Malaysia, said, “Human Trafficking and slavery is so widespread that it is practised in every part of the world at varying levels of intensity.
 Religious leaders play an important role to work together with the government parties to put a stop to these negative activities.
 I believe that together we must be united with the effort to increase investigations and prosecutions of labour trafficking offences and slavery.
 We must ensure that there are equal human rights for all and that everyone can live the life that they deserve.”

 Mohamed Ahmed El-Tayeb, Grand Imama of Al-Azhar (presented by Dr Abbas Soliman, Deputy of Al-Azhar), said: “At no point did Islam condone slavery between the people whom it does as being from the same father, Adam, and the same mother, Eve.
 All forms of slavery are deemed reprehensible in Islamic law and religious and human rights institutions, authorities and organisations must all work to abolish them and push countries to enact laws and legislations that deter the deprivation of freedoms.”

-His All-Holiness Ecumenical Patriarch Bartholomew, the leader of the Orthodox Church, said, “We would like to assure you that we stand with you in solidarity and commitment to eradicate modern expressions of slavery, which are a disgrace to God, a dishonor to humankind, and a degradation of all its innocent victims in the images and likeness of our heavenly Creator.”
+His All-Holiness Ecumenical Patriarch Bartholomew, the leader of the Orthodox Church, said, “We would like to assure you that we stand with you in solidarity and commitment to eradicate modern expressions of slavery, which are a disgrace to God, a dishonour to humankind, and a degradation of all its innocent victims in the images and likeness of our heavenly Creator.”

 And Justin Welby, the Archbishop of Canterbury, said, “Christians believe that the divine life was lived fully and uniquely in the flesh and blood of a human being, Jesus Christ, born through the willing co-operation of his mother Mary.
 And so we are bound to see every human being as part of the divine plan.
 This means that no human body can, in any circumstance, be simply an object to be traded, trafficked or enslaved.”